vbe/VBEUI/README.md

 ### Orchestrator

-- Test with an over view added before scrolling content
+- Dispose over views according to relative positioning (a bit like the constraint)
 - Define simple hide when scrolling behaviors of the other views in XML - bottom bar + top bar + fab
 - Test with horizontal scroll inside the orchestrator
 - Define relation to the scrolling content: containing (bars) or over (fab)